SkyYunyun/SubDiv/README.md

 # Install

-The SubDiv need not install processing and users who want to use this pipeline just need to download the three scripts (two Python scripts and one R script) to your workplace or somewhere else.
+The SubDiv does not need install processing and users who want to use this pipeline just need to download the three scripts (two Python scripts and one R script) to your workplace or somewhere else.

 # Usage